PHSKC-APDE/hyrule/example_workflow/_targets.md

     outputs all interact/flow into each other.
 Once the pipeline is specified, the targets package uses static code analysis (and other tricks) to determine how to keep the pipeline internally consistent and up to date.
-Via some partner packages
-    (e.g. [`crew`](https://github.com/wlandau/crew)), a targets pipeline
+Via some partner packages (e.g., [`crew`](https://github.com/wlandau/crew)), a targets pipeline can
-    can be computed in parallel fairly easily as the full dependency chain is pre-specified.
+    be computed in parallel fairly easily as the full dependency chain is pre-specified.
-2. Data manipulation and storage: most data tasks (e.g. cleaning, reshaping) are conducted via the [`data.table`](https://github.com/Rdatatable/data.table) R-package or [duckdb](https://github.com/duckdb/duckdb-r) dialect sql (via the
+2. Data manipulation and storage: most data tasks (e.g., cleaning, reshaping) are conducted via the [`data.table`](https://github.com/Rdatatable/data.table) R-package or [duckdb](https://github.com/duckdb/duckdb-r) dialect sql (via the